All documents on this site are in PDF format. You must have Adobe Acrobat reader to view them.

 Availability: The MiteGone® Treatment for Varroa and Tracheal mites is astonishingly simple!
 You buy the Formic Acid locally.
 Buy the DRY KITS directly from MiteGone® or DRY or FILLED from OUR AGENTS.

 Design: MiteGone® evaporator pads were designed by the beekeeper – for the beekeeper, and have been successfully tested and used since 1995 by beekeepers in the Okanagan Valley of British Columbia, Canada.
 Since 2000, MiteGone® has been available commercially and tested worldwide.
-Use and experiences in Canada, USA, Europe, Argentina, Chile, and New Zealand have showed that: After 20 years of exclusive use in 500 hives We cannot find mites before spring treatment, and the MiteGone® pads, treatment, and method fulfilled intended design criteria:
+Use and experiences in Canada, USA, Europe, Argentina, Chile, and New Zealand have showed that: After 20 years of exclusive use in 500 hives We cannot find mites before spring treatment, and the MiteGone® pads, treatment, and method of treating bees for mites fulfilled intended design criteria:

 - Pads are one item that is inexpensive, simple, and easy to use in many ways.
 Available as dry or pre-soaked pads in kits.